stephenCarmody/stephenCarmody.github.io/_pages/about.md

 permalink: /about/
 ---

-This is my personal blog to write about Machine Learning Engineering and AI topics
+This is my personal blog to where I write to help me learn or oranise my thoughts around topics in Machine Learning Engineering and AI.

 ## Work

-- Currnetly I work at Glovo in Barcelona Spain, build their Machine Learning Platform and Feature store Platform
+I currnetly work for Glovo in Barcelona, Spain.
+I've been working to build both an internal Machine Learning Platform and a Feature Store Platform